Alexander-Aghili/website/_posts/2024-08-06-QB3-Hackthon.md

 ### Structuring a Project Based on Requirements
 One of the most critical aspects of this hackathon was learning how to structure a project effectively to meet specific requirements.
 1. Requirement Analysis: Understanding the core problem of data scarcity in the Protein Data Bank and how to address it with automation.
-2. Clear Objectives: Defining clear goals such as automating the data extraction and annotation process, ensuring metadata accuracy, and facilitating seamless integration with existing databases.
+2. Clear Objectives: Defining clear goals such as automating the data extraction and annotation process, ensuring metadata accuracy, and facilitating integration with existing databases.
 3. Modular Design: Breaking down the project into manageable components like the bioRxiv scraper, document analyzer, and database management.
 This modular approach ensured that each part could be developed, tested, and integrated independently.

 ### Quick Delegation and Integration of Separate Work